tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 This can help with figuring out your type scales, as it saves some copy-pasting.
 It gives You Figma styles and components representing all the building blocks of the Utopia design system -- the type scales, the spacing palettes and the grids.
 You'll see.

+1. Learn the basics by reading either the description page of [the plugin](https://www.figma.com/community/plugin/951884648789524000/Utopia-%2F-Fluid-type-%2B-space-calculator) or the dedicated [intro article](https://utopia.fyi/blog/get-started-with-utopia-figma-plugins/).

-1. Read the intro to [the plugin](https://www.figma.com/community/plugin/951884648789524000/Utopia-%2F-Fluid-type-%2B-space-calculator) then run it.
+2. Go to Figma and run it.

-2. Click on the big button.
+/fix step order 2.
+Click on the big button.
 Possibly, wait for a bit until it finishes working -- it sometimes would take like 20 seconds for me.
 It's doing a lot of good work.
 Don't worry about your `type scales` yet, just run it once to see what it does.
 You'll focus on them in the next section.

 3. Find the generated output somewhere on the canvas -- it's a big bunch of frames.
 Look at everything.
-Notice how there's a `strong` set of type in bolds.
-Options for headings?
-(Haven't seen this phenomenon of a bold variant talked about anywhere else in the Utopia ecosystem) Feel free to frame the bunch or wrap it in a section.
+If a bunch of stuff looks blank, try making the the grid visible in Figma by pressing `shit + g`.
+Feel free to frame the bunch or wrap it in a section.
 Put it somewhere where you can easily take a peek at it while you're designing.
 I was peeking pretty often.
+(Aside: Haven't seen the phenomenon of a 'strong' text variant that's got a bold font weight talked about anywhere else in the Utopia ecosystem.
+But it's there.
+I've certainly used it.
+I actually modified some of the font-weights for my purposes.
+A system is just the beginning.)

 4. Apply the appropiate generated style to your body text.
 At the time of writing this is called `U/Type/Min/Prose/Step 0`.